doke05c/Tetris-BootlegJigsaw/README.md

 Brief Project Description:

 This project's goal is to mimick Tetris as closely as possible.
 This is to be accomplished using a 2-dimensional area of space, with Pieces moving through the space.
 Pieces collide with one antoher, meaning it's impossible for a piece to move through another.
 If an entire row is horizontally consumed with pieces, it will "clear" by emptying the entire row and shifting every block above it down by the number of rows cleared.
 A new piece is summoned when all pieces currently on the board are stamped on to the board.
 Pieces have rotation states to allow clockwise and counterclockwise rotation.
+Backspace resets the game, and the 'p' key a pauses unpauses the game.

 Prototype Document: https://docs.google.com/document/d/1B44WfTRtLe2xEvWqtp4nwDef8D6y4Bqnm71EcUexJMU/edit?usp=sharing